Constitution-DAO/contracts/README.md

 ### Juicebox

-Juicebox contracts workshop will start at 10:00pm CET on Sat, Nov 13
+Juicebox contracts workshop will start at 10:00pm CET on Sat, Nov 13 in #dev

 Resources
 - [An idea of how ConstitutionDAO will use the many Juicebox tools](https://juiceboxdao.notion.site/ConstitutionDAO-on-Juicebox-4490ae7fb2ea4c7d82aa6fff5bfae477)
 - [For starters](https://www.figma.com/file/dHsQ7Bt3ryXbZ2sRBAfBq5/Juicebox-Technical-Docs)

+Things to know
+- The fundraise would only be in ETH

 ### FAQs